aleksilassila/text-moba/README.md

 # Text MOBA

 A text-based game created with python curses library.
-Supports custom map importing and multiplayer up to 4 players.
+Supports custom map importing and multiplayer.
 Note that curses library does not have Windows version.
 To play on Windows you need virtual machine or linux subsystem.

 ## To get started: